HTTP Load Balancer

 button to add one or more headers.
 The headers are processed in the numerical order they are added, as shown on the page.

-Note: When trusted client headers are enabled, system uses real client IP address as the source IP, instead of the proxy's IP address.
+When trusted client headers are enabled, system uses real client IP address as the source IP, instead of the proxy's IP address.
+The following apply when configuring trusted client IP headers:

 Step 6.4: Configure additional settings.